BoubacarDiene/NetworkService/README.md

 For more details, see ENABLE_LWYU in [compilation-options.cmake](cmake/compilation-options.cmake).

 ### Code formatting
 Code formatting is a useful way to keep source code consistent regarding look and feel.
-Developers that already have performed code reviewing on [gerrit](https://www.gerritcodereview.com/) for example will probably agree that there's nothing worse than being forced to focus on formatting/styling issues instead of using that time to review what's really important: the Content, the architecture.
+Developers that already have performed code reviewing on [gerrit](https://www.gerritcodereview.com/) for example will probably agree that there's nothing worse than being forced to focus on formatting/styling issues instead of using that time to review what's really important: the content, the architecture.
 Clearly, that should never happen.

 In this project, code formatting can be done automatically thanks to [Git hook](#git-hook) or manually using ```make clang-format``` command.
 Formatting is also automatically checked by continuous integration tool when submitting a new commit.